Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins

 For as through the one man’s disobedience the many were made sinners, even so through the obedience of the One the many will be made righteous.

 The judicial exoneration of man (justification) alone is insufficient to accomplish God’s plan for humanity.
 Man’s inclinations towards sin and disobedience must be turned towards righteousness.
-Adam’s sinfulness has caused his descendants to take after him (many were made sinners).
+Adam’s corrupt ego has caused his descendants to take after him (many were made sinners).
 As children observe the way their parents live, children inevitably live like their parents.

 The Law came in so that the transgression would increase; but where sin increased, grace abounded all the more.